-Is the U.S. Army Corps of Engineers assisting with the COVID-19 response?
+Has the U.S. Army Corps of Engineers assisted with the COVID-19 response?

-ERDC is currently offering a series of scientific capabilities to Department of Defense and government entities to combat the COVID-19 pandemic.
+ERDC offered a series of scientific capabilities to DoD and government entities to combat the COVID-19 pandemic.
 Our team is also adhering to the latest COVID-19 guidance in regards to social distancing and CDC recommendations.

-In addition, our USACE Reachback Operations Center (UROC) has been offering 24/7 support to the field, providing updated laptops and software to Forward Engineer Support Teams, and supporting the USACE Common Operating Picture (UCoP) to provide situational awareness to leaders about COVID-19 activities around the country.
+In addition, our USACE Reachback Operations Center (UROC) offers 24/7 support to the field, providing updated laptops and software to Forward Engineer Support Teams, and supporting the USACE Common Operating Picture (UCoP) to provide situational awareness to leaders about COVID-19 activities around the country.

 When can employees expect to return to ERDC facilities to work?

-ERDC is closely monitoring all DoD and USACE guidance as well as State and Local Shelter-in-Place directives applicable to our facilities.
-Protecting our personnel from COVID-19 exposure is our top priority.
-Our senior leaders are crafting plans to allow for the safe return of portions of the workforce.
-They're collecting employee information to determine who will return and who will telework.
-These plans are unique to each ERDC facility and based upon safety guidelines from official authorities.
-Employees should contact their supervisor for the latest information regarding individual circumstances and plans.
+Since the beginning of the pandemic, ERDC has closely monitored all DoD and USACE guidelines, as well as local and state directives.
+Protecting our personnel from COVID-19 exposure is our top priority, and plans are unique to each ERDC facility, based upon safety guidelines from official authorities.
+Employees should contact their supervisors for the latest information regarding individual circumstances and plans.

 Are employees who are considered high-risk or vulnerable expected to return to work once campus reopens and how can they ensure protection?

 Employee safety has and will remain our top priority.
 Team members are encouraged to have a discussion with their supervisor to discuss individual status and pertinent concerns.

 What happens if someone at ERDC tests positive for COVID-19 after we return?